grafana/alloy/docs/sources/reference/components/pyroscope/pyroscope.ebpf.md

 {{< /admonition >}}

 You can specify multiple `pyroscope.ebpf` components by giving them different labels, however it's not recommended as it can lead to additional memory and CPU usage.

+## Supported languages

+This eBPF profiler only collects CPU profiles.
+Generally natively compiled languages like C/C++, Go, Rust are supported (also see [Troubleshooting]({{< relref "#troubleshooting" >}}) for additional requirements).

+The only high-level language supported is Python (as long as `python_enabled=true`).
+Other high-level languages like Java, Ruby, PHP, JavaScript, etc. will require some additional work in order to correctly show stack traces of methods in these languages.
+Currently their CPU usage will be displayed belonging to the runtime's methods instead.

 ## Usage